NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 ## The Researcher: From Insights to Actions with PDFs

-*We're going to upload a PDF and then ask the bot questions about it.
-First we upload the document and then query it.*

 Please create a new assistant and then download the additional data for this task here:

 - [STIHL Annual Report 2023](../../files/STIHL_AR_2023_EN_AnnualReview.pdf){:target="_blank"}